webpack-contrib/compression-webpack-plugin/README.md

 Default: `0.8`

 Only assets that compress better than this ratio are processed (`minRatio = Compressed Size / Original Size`).
-Example: you have `image.png` file with 1024b size, compressed version of file has 768b size, so `minRation` equal `0.75`.
+Example: you have `image.png` file with 1024b size, compressed version of file has 768b size, so `minRatio` equal `0.75`.
-In other words assets will be processed when the `Compressed Size / Original Size` value less `minRation` value.
+In other words assets will be processed when the `Compressed Size / Original Size` value less `minRatio` value.
 You can use `1` value to process all assets.

 ```js